FTsune/semantic-research/reports/bertscore_performance.md

 **Query:** What is the 'Comprehensive Dangerous Drugs Act' (RA 9165) of the Philippines?

 **Top-1 Match:**
-> The Philippine Drug Enforcement Agency is the lead agency in anti-drug operations.
+> The Comprehensive Dangerous Drugs Act criminalizes the importation, sale, possession, and use of illegal drugs, establishing rehabilitation programs and a national drug prevention campaign.

-**Top-1 Label:** `irrelevant` | **Relevant:** `False`
+**Top-1 Label:** `exact` | **Relevant:** `True` | **Score:** `0.7497`

-❌ **Top-1 retrieval failed (irrelevant passage).**
+✅ **Top-1 retrieval correct.**

 **Top-3 Retrieved Passages:**
-1. ❌ `irrelevant` - The Philippine Drug Enforcement Agency is the lead agency in anti-drug operations....
+1. ✅ `exact` | Score: `0.7497` - The Comprehensive Dangerous Drugs Act criminalizes the importation, sale, possession, and use of ill...
-2. ✅ `exact` - The Comprehensive Dangerous Drugs Act criminalizes the importation, sale, possession, and use of ill...
+2. ❌ `irrelevant` | Score: `0.7464` - The Philippine Drug Enforcement Agency is the lead agency in anti-drug operations....
-3. ❌ `irrelevant` - The Land Transportation Office issues driver’s licenses and vehicle registrations....
+3. ✅ `paraphrase` | Score: `0.7426` - RA 9165 penalizes drug-related offenses and provides for treatment and rehabilitation of drug depend...

 ---